 Wisconsin Point was named the Best Strolling or Swimming beach by Lake Superior Magazine in 2019.

-When visiting Wisconsin Point is also home to the Superior Light entry lighthouse, with its light and attached fog horn building which sits within a 10-mile long sand bar and the sacred Chippewa burial grounds.
+When visiting, Wisconsin Point is also home to the Superior Light entry lighthouse, with its light and attached fog horn building sits within a 10-mile long sand bar and the sacred Chippewa burial grounds.

 Allouez Beach ~ Lake Superior